SignalK/signalk.github.io/_developers/message_formats.md

 is the current state' message.

 However sending the full data model will be wasteful of bandwidth and CPU, when the majority of data does not change often.
-So we want to be able to send parts of the model (eg parts of the hierarchical tree).
+So we want to be able to send parts of the model (i.e. parts of the hierarchical tree).

 ### Sparse format